nvi-inc/fs-vgos/fs-vgos.md

 > **EH:** This is not really to check mult-cast logging, but the data being
 > sent in multicast messages.
 MONIT6 demonstrates that multicast is
 > working.
-I am hoping we can get rid of use the "monitor" program.
+Maybe we can get rid of use the "monitor" program.
 To
-> be discussed with Chet
+> be discussed with Chet.
+Comments on this (as well as everything else) from
+> sites would be helpful.

 Start non-FS multi-cast logging
 -------------------------------

-> **EH:** With influx logging of data, maybe we can get rid of this logging,
+> **EH:** With Influx logging of data, maybe we can get rid of this logging,
 > once InfluxDB is installed.

 From a FS PC shell prompt, connect to the backend PC